JaxPlays-Inc/jaxplays.org/content/productions/2027/2027-Don-Giovanni.md

   - Opera
   - Comedy
   - Drama
-description: "Teatro Lirico D'Europa brings Mozart's comic and tragic opera to Jacksonville in a fully staged production with orchestra, sets, and costumes."
+description: "Teatro Lirico D'Europa brings Mozart's comic and tragic opera to Jacksonville in a fully staged production with orchestra, sets and costumes."
 source: Official website
 source_date: 2026-06-04
 source_url: https://www.fscjartistseries.org/tickets/teatro-lirico-deuropa-mozart-don-giovanni
 ---
-Mozart's Don Giovanni follows a reckless nobleman whose appetite for conquest leaves chaos, betrayal, and death in his wake.
+Mozart's Don Giovanni follows a reckless nobleman whose appetite for conquest leaves chaos, betrayal and death in his wake.
 The opera balances comedy and tragedy as Don Giovanni's victims close in and his lack of remorse leads him toward judgment.